trendct-data/occupation-wages-states/stories/story_AL.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Alabama was among <span class='occ_title_em'>Advertising and promotions managers</span>.
+The biggest decline for any job category in Alabama was among <span class='occ_title_em'>advertising and promotions managers</span>.
 In 1999, there were 980 employees.
 But by 2015, that figure declined 94.9 percent to 50.

 The jobs that had gained the most employees was first-line supervisors/managers of correctional officers.
 There were 1,233 percent more workers in 2015 as compared to 2000.
 Overall, the total number of workers grew from 30 to 400 in Alabama.